Olga Kocharovskaya: Research and career

 Kocharovskaya began her postdoctoral research at the Institute of Applied Physics Russian Academy of Sciences in 1986, where she became a senior scientist in 1992 and group leader in 1996.
 From 1990 to 1996, she was also a visiting research scientist at the Université libre de Bruxelles.
 She completed a habilitation thesis titled "Lasers without population inversion" in 1996, awarded by the Commission of the Russian Federation.
 In 1998, she joined Texas A&M University as an associate professor, and became a distinguished professor in 2006.
+Her theses have been cited in over 6000 works.

 Awards and honours

 Kocharovskaya received the Outstanding Young Professor of the Russian Federation Award of the Russian Academy of Science in 1996, and was one of three inaugural winners of the Willis E. Lamb Award for Laser Science and Quantum Optics in 1998, sponsored by the annual Physics of Quantum Electronics conference.
 She has also been a recipient of the University Distinguished Professor Award (2011) and the Distinguished Scientist Award from Sigma Xi, the Scientific Research Society at Texas A&M University (2012).

-She has been selected to receive the American Physical Society's 2023 Norman F. Ramsey Prize in Atomic, Molecular and Optical Physics, and in Precision Tests of Fundamental Laws and Symmetries.

-She has been a fellow of The Optical Society since 1997, and of the American Physical Society since 2005.
+She received the American Physical Society Norman F. Ramsey Prize in Atomic, Molecular and Optical Physics, and in Precision Tests of Fundamental Laws and Symmetries (2023) and the Herbert Walther Award (2024).
+She has been a fellow of the Optical Society since 1997, and of the APS since 2005.